-The best Russian dishes
+The best Russian foods

-Pelmeni is adored by Russian people and there’s a good reason.
+Pelmeni is adored by Russian people and for a good reason.
 You get together with other members of your family at the weekend and make thousands of them while talking, laughing and just having fun.
 Making pelmeni feels like a session of hand-crafting.
 The good thing is that after one weekend spent making pelmeni you can forget about cooking for the rest of the year.

 If you an expert at making cakes, pancakes and pies then it won’t be a great deal to make pelmeni.
 The dough recipe is very simple – no super expensive and hard to get ingredients.
 In the end, you get a myriad of cute little scarf-heads stuffed with mince.
 Place them in the freezer and enjoy cooking-free life.

 While most Russians would eat them as a main course.
 Some Russians love to make soup with pelmeni.
 Just water, dice potatoes and carrots with pelmeni floating in the water.